Frogging-Family/linux-tkg/README.md

 # Optional: edit the "customization.cfg" file
 makepkg -si
 ```
-The script will use a slightly modified Arch config from the `linux-tkg-config` folder.
+The script will use a slightly modified Arch config from the `linux-tkg-config` folder, it can be changed through the `_configfile` variable in `customization.cfg`.
 The options selected at build-time are installed to `/usr/share/doc/$pkgbase/customization.cfg`, where `$pkgbase` is the package name.

 #### DEB (Debian, Ubuntu and derivatives) and RPM (Fedora, SUSE and derivatives) based distributions
 ```